Types of Composite Materials

-A composite that is composed of at least two constituents: one is a metal, and the other can be another metal, ceramic, or other compound.
+A composite is composed of at least two constituents: one is a metal, and the other can be another metal, ceramic, or other compound.

 Advanced Applications of Composites

-From motorsport to aircraft, aerospace and military application, composites have grown in popularity to answer to the demands of a modern world transitioning into the future.
+From motorsport to aircraft, aerospace and military applications, composites have grown in popularity to answer to the demands of a modern world transitioning into the future.
 As progressive characteristics are engineered, a composite material becomes uniquely custom to address the pressures and demands of new and exciting industries, which are often those pushing boundaries.

 Though it takes an engineer’s trained eye to spot, the applications of a composite are broad and varied, including: